 160: Maximum number of services for this item already paid

-This means that Medicare has already paid the maximum number of item for the current referral or for the year.
+This means that Medicare has already paid the maximum number of items for the current referral or for the year.

-Action: Seek a new referral for your client and add the referral to your client's file.
+Action: Check the item number is correct (psychology sessions 1-10 use a different item number to sessions 11-20), or seek a new referral for your client and add the referral to your client's file.
 Make sure to update the invoice with the new referral details.

 162: Benefit has been previously paid for this service